Restoring number conservation in quadratic bosonic Hamiltonians with dualities

 Notably, a proposal to use $\widehat{H}_O$ for generating multipartite entangled states was also put forward in \cite{clerkBKC}, taking advantage of the fact that $\widehat{H}^D_O$ can be thought of as a beam-splitter network and, thanks to the locality properties of the mapping $\widehat{H}_O \leftrightarrow \widehat{H}^D_O$, non-trivial entanglement properties of output states remain unchanged in the process.
-Through the lens of our more general duality transformation, such an application is always possible when the map is locality-preserving -- in which case, one may show that the duality takes precisely the form of a generalized local squeezing transformation.
-As for dualities which are not strictly local but remain ``quasi-local'' (that is, the dual couplings affect, exactly or approximately, a finite number of subsystems), one can still consider generating states that are non-trivially entangled relative to a suitably generalized notion of entanglement.
+Through the lens of our more general duality transformation, such an application is always possible when the map is locality-preserving as in Eq. (\ref{localS}) -- in which case, one may show that the duality takes precisely the form of a generalized local squeezing transformation.
+As for more general quasi-local dualities, for which the dual couplings affect, exactly or approximately, a finite number of subsystems, one can still consider generating states that are non-trivially entangled relative to a suitably generalized notion of entanglement.
 Specifically, by considering entanglement relative to a coarse-grained (e.g., bi-local) lattice partition to accommodate the locality structure of the duality transformation \cite{GE}, one can imagine generating generalized entangled states with easily implementable dynamically stable bosonic systems.